 This will be your start-up pack for when you arrive at your destination, they should be enough to live on through the few days you’d spend unpacking at your new location.

 Do a final clean-up, or get a cleaning service to come around and clean the house, it would be profitable to leave the house in a good and clean condition, if you plan to sell your house after your move, this would definitely have an impact on its resale value.

 Book your flight in advance, and a hotel if needed.

 Visit friends, members of clubs you belong to, family, and neighbors to say goodbye.
 Forward your new contact information to all the contacts that you noted down during the process of your move.

 Visit places of import that have made an impact on your life during your years of stay in your soon-to-be old location.

 If you have been the fun and outgoing type, you can also visit other non-conventional places, like the grocery store, to say goodbye to friends you definitely have there.

-If you opted for the services of a moving company, moving day should be less of a hassle and you would play more of a supervisory role, ensuring that your property is properly handled and loaded into the truck.
+If you opted for the services of a long distance moving company, moving day should be less of a hassle and you would play more of a supervisory role, ensuring that your property is properly handled and loaded into the truck.